 Enables or disables the use of Embedded Video Controller as the primary display.
-When set to Enabled, the Embedded Video Controller is used as the primary display even if add-in graphic cards are installed.
-When set to Disabled, an add-in graphics card is used as the primary display.
+When set to Enabled, the Embedded Video Controller will be the primary display even if add-in graphic cards are installed.
+When set to Disabled, an add-in graphics card will be used as the primary display.
 BIOS will output displays to both the primary add-in video and the embedded video during POST and pre-boot environment.
-The embedded video is disabled before the operating system boots.
+The embedded video will then be disabled right before the operating system boots.
 This option is set to Enabled by default.